mattandbucs34/server-side/what-is-node.md

 2\.
 What explains Nodes' rise in popularity and use?
 What does "Isomorphic JavaScript programming" mean?
 Provide some real-world examples not listed in this checkpoint of companies using Node.js.<br/>
 >The rise in Node JS is because of the use of a single language as opposed to using 2, 3 or more languages to access and use a server for data.
 Isomorphic JavaScript is just that, the use of only JavaScript to build an application.
 Some other companies that use Node.JS are Walmart, Trello, Medium and Groupon.

 3\.
-Draw a diagram of a full-stack web application and its key components.
+Draw a diagram of a full-stack web application and its key components.<br/>
+>See diagram from repository